Speaker Selection & Best Practice Award Selection Committees

 We are currently looking to fill in a few spots on the CHESC Steering Committee:

-- Student of a California Community College (2 year term)
+- Student, Community College (2 year term)

-- Student of a Private College or University in California (2 year term)
+- Student, Private College (2 year term)